 Reserve the Pavilion

-- Class 2 : Anyone who has taken Class 1, including novice sailors who would like a refresher.
-This class is limited to 20 students on a first-come, first-served basis.
-Registration is strongly encouraged.
+- Class 3 : Anyone who has taken Class 2, including novice sailors who would like a refresher.
+This class is limited to a set number of students based on the conditions.

 - You must bring a valid MIT ID.

 - You must have a current MIT athletic membership or be a member of the MIT Community (Student, Faculty, Staff, Alum, Affiliate, or immediate family).

 - You must be able to swim — no exceptions.
 You should be able to meet the standard MITNA swimming requirement, but do not need to present proof.

 - Come dressed for sailing for Class 2 and 3.
 You should wear sneakers in the boat.
 Keep in mind that your clothes might get wet with muddy Charles River water.